-Percentage of Adults Enrolled in Medicaid or CHIP with a High School Degree or Higher, by State, 2021 Population: Beneficiaries ages 25 to 64 covered by Medicaid, CHIP, or other public insurance coverage for low-income populations
+Percentage of Adults Enrolled in Medicaid or CHIP with a High School Degree or Higher, by State, 2021

+Population: Beneficiaries ages 25 to 64 covered by Medicaid, CHIP, or other public insurance coverage for low-income populations

 The denominator for each state represents the total number of adults ages 25 to 64 who self-report coverage through Medicaid, CHIP, or other public insurance coverage for low-income populations.
 The numerator for each state represents the total number of adults ages 25 to 64 who are included in the denominator and who self-report that they have a regular high school diploma, a General Education Development Test (GED) or alternative credential, or a higher level of educational attainment.
 State percentages were rounded to one decimal place, and then states were assigned to quartiles.
-Source:

 Mathematica analysis of U.S. Census Bureau, American Community Survey, 2021 PUMS data.
-Available at:

-Employment Status, Access to Sick Leave, and Transportation Among Adults Enrolled in Medicaid or CHIP, 2021 Population: Beneficiaries ages 18 to 64 covered by Medicaid, CHIP, or other public insurance coverage for low-income populations Employment Status
+Employment Status, Access to Sick Leave, and Transportation Among Adults Enrolled in Medicaid or CHIP, 2021 of adults reported they had worked in the last week

+Population: Beneficiaries ages 18 to 64 covered by Medicaid, CHIP, or other public insurance coverage for low-income populations of adults with a period of employment in the past 12 months reported they had paid sick leave

+Employment Status